Farr Out Wellness

 How much of my session time is actual hands-on massage?

-Your "birthday suit" is the most natural way to receive a massage, and no offense is taken if you choose this option.
-However, it is entirely up to you what you want to wear!
+Your "birthday suit" is the most natural way to receive a massage.
+However, it is entirely up to you what you want to leave on.
 You should only undress to your level of comfort.
 No matter your choice, know with assurance that you will always be properly draped during your session.

 Will the practitioner be present when I disrobe?

-The therapist should always leave the room while you undress, giving you time to relax onto the table, and cover yourself with a clean sheets & a blanket.
+A therapist should always leave the room while you undress, giving you time to relax onto the table, and cover yourself with the sheets & blanket.
 Take your time!
 I personally always make sure to knock on the door before reentering, just in case you aren't quite ready.

 Will I be covered during the session?